 Spring is officially here although it still feels like winter throughout the northeast and midwest.
 With the onset of spring comes thoughts of the summer.
-I know my college students and high schooler were busy working the phone and emails during spring break to line up their summer jobs.
+I know my college students and high schoolers were busy working the phone and emails during spring break to line up their summer jobs.
 Finding summer work can be a challenge for students, but now there are companies out there students can turn to as a resource for finding part-time work.

 How to Secure a Summer Job

 For those in high school, it is tough to secure a steady job throughout the school year while managing homework, sports, community service, and all the extracurricular activities kids are involved in.
 College students can also find it challenging to search and interview for a job from afar.
-However, there are companies out there who help students find part-time jobs throughout the year.
+However, there are companies out there that help students find part-time jobs throughout the year.
 These companies provide a platform for employers to list their jobs on an as-needed basis.
 Students, in turn, can register with the website to get the latest updates on job postings.

 Job Posting Sites